 India’s Method for Holding Yarn when Crocheting

 In the opposite hand than the hook (aka your non-dominant hand), you will control the yarn (and tension) either by wrapping the yarn around your fingers or using your fingers to grip the yarn.

-Step 1: Place your working yarn in between your pinky and index finger of your non-dominant hand.
-Your dominant hand will be working the crochet hook.
+Step 1: Place your working yarn in between your pinky and ring finger of your non-dominant hand, going over your pinky so the tail then hangs under your hand.

-Step 2: Continue the yarn up towards your middle finger, to then rest between your middle finger and your index finger
+Step 2: Go under your ring and middle finger, then come up in between your middle and index finger.

-Step 3: Wrap the yarn around your index finger, once or twice.
+Step 3: Option to wrap the yarn around your index finger once or twice.
 You want the yarn to glide through your fingers easily, this way you can better control the yarn and your tension.
 If the yarn doesn’t glide easily, remove one of the wraps around your finger.